johnfedoruk/bangular/aio/content/guide/glossary.md

 a `provider` for that token in its internal provider registry.
 Registering providers is a critical preparatory step.

-Angular registers some of its own providers with every injector.
+Bangular registers some of its own providers with every injector.
 You can register your own providers.

 Read more in the [Dependency Injection](guide/dependency-injection) page.